 For more information on these requirements, see section 2 of this guide and Part 9A of CPA Australia's By-Laws.

-While CPA Australia is approved to issue an audit licence the ultimate oversight of all auditors is the responsibility of the Financial Markets Authority.
+While CPA Australia is a body accredited by the Financial Markets Authority (FMA) to issue an audit for licence the ultimate oversight of all FMC audits is the responsibility of the Financial Markets Authority.